malik-javed/ez-secure-files/README.md

 Once the server is running, you can access:
 - Interactive API documentation at: `http://localhost:8000/docs`
 - Alternative API documentation at: `http://localhost:8000/redoc`

+## Default Users

+The application automatically creates the following default users for testing purposes:

+### Operations Users
+These users have privileges to upload files and download files.

+1. **ops_admin1**
+   - Email: ops_admin1@example.com
+   - Password: password123
+   - Type: Operations

+2. **ops_admin2**
+   - Email: ops_admin2@example.com
+   - Password: password123
+   - Type: Operations

+### Client Users
+No default client users are pre-created.
+You can register new client users through the signup endpoint.

+> **Note**: In a production environment, you should remove or change these default accounts for security reasons.